-Fig. 8: "CoE Online" tab
+Fig. 9: "CoE Online" tab

-The figure "'CoE Online' tab" shows the CoE objects available in device "EL2502", ranging from 0x1000 to 0x1600.
+The figure above shows the CoE objects available in device "EL2502", ranging from 0x1000 to 0x1600.
 The subindices for 0x1018 are expanded.

-Changes in the CoE directory (CAN over EtherCAT directory), program access
+Changes in the CoE directory (CAN over EtherCAT), program access

 When using/manipulating the CoE parameters observe the general CoE notes in chapter "CoE interface" of the EtherCAT system documentation: